-Belfast, Northern Ireland, where the Time Framed Audiobook is in production.
+Belfast, Northern Ireland, where the Time Framed Audiobook was produced.

 A Physics Lesson

 World renown physicist, Julian Weisman, gives ghost hunter, Ed Swann, a lesson in quantum mechanics among other things and conjectures how physics and parapsychology may coincide.

 Bryan McPherson, EVP-Security for Pennfield Technologies is sent on a mission to PHA 432B, a blighted public housing area set on the site of an abandoned strip mine, in pursuit of a missing person.

 In the year 2052, entrepreneur-genius, Jimmy Mashimoto-Pennfield, is interrogated by a police detective after a sexual encounter gone bad.

 The Story Behind the Making of Time Framed, The Audiobook